Helix AU Core

 AuthoringKey in Helix Data Writeback

-• The AuthoringKey guarantees that each record synced back to Helix is uniquely identifiable, even across multiple partner systems or external platforms.
+• It ensures that each record synchronised back to Helix can be uniquely identified across multiple external platforms.

-• Prevents duplicate entries when the same resource (e.g., patient form or appointment data) flows through multiple systems.
+• It prevents duplication when the same resource (for example, patient form or appointment data) is transmitted through multiple systems.

-• Supports audit requirements by linking each record to its originating system.
+• It meets audit requirements by associating each record with its source system.

-A unique ID of the resource in the originating system.
-This is typically a GUID (Globally Unique Identifier).
+• AuthoringSystemForeignKey: A unique ID of the resource in the source system.

 AuthoringSystem = Helix-Scheduling